Horizon Worlds: Gameplay

+Users can create an avatar with a customized appearance.
+All players begin in a personal space which can optionally be customized and shared with others.

+Part of Horizon Worlds is a world named Venues which is used for live events.
+Events streamed via the Venues platform have included UFC mixed martial arts competitions, live music events via the Tidal service, and NBA basketball games.

 Development

 The development of Horizon Worlds (formerly called Facebook Horizon) followed earlier social VR apps by Facebook (Oculus Rooms, Oculus Venues, and Facebook Spaces) and focused more on user-generated content than these earlier apps.
 Facebook announced Facebook Horizon as a new social virtual world at the Oculus Connect 6 conference in September 2019.

 In August 2020, Facebook announced that more users will receive access to an invite-only beta phase.
 In an interview with Scott Stein in January 2021, Facebook Reality Labs head Andrew Bosworth conceded that the experiences in Facebook Horizon were not ready for the public and expressed concern that "[i]f you don't have… something driving a lot of people to the place, then you run the risk they're not going to get it."

 In August 2021, Facebook released the open beta of Horizon Workrooms, a collaboration app targeted at teams managing remote-work environments.
 The app offers virtual meeting rooms, whiteboards and video call integration for up to 50 people.
 On 7 October 2021 Facebook changed the name Facebook Horizon to Horizon Worlds.
 After an invite-only beta phase, the game was released in the U.S. and Canada to people 18 years or older on December 9, 2021.

-In February 2022, Mark Zuckerberg stated that a mobile phone version of Horizon Worlds would launch later in 2022.
-He has also announced plans for Horizon Worlds to expand to the web.

-In March 2022, Meta announced “Builder Tracks for Horizon Worlds”, a developer program for game development inside Horizon Worlds.
-Meta has pledged $500,000 to fund the program, including cash prizes, a Horizon Worlds bootcamp, and support from Meta developers.
+In March 2022, Meta announced Builder Tracks, a developer program for game development inside Horizon Worlds.
+Meta pledged $500,000 to fund the program, including cash prizes, a Horizon Worlds bootcamp, and support from Meta developers.

 In April 2022, Meta started testing monetization in Horizon Worlds in the form of in-app purchases, where a few select creators began selling virtual items, such as power-ups, to players 18 years and older.
 Meta also started testing the Horizon Worlds Creator Bonus program where creators are paid monthly bonuses.